Gunfire heard as huge fire breaks out at Iran’s notorious Evin prison amid protests

 Eight people have been injured in the fire, state media says, adding that no one was killed

-A huge fire has broken out at Iran's notorious Evin Prison, where political prisoners and anti-government activists are kept in the capital Tehran.
+A huge fire has broken out at Iran's Evin prison, where political prisoners and anti-government activists are kept in the capital Tehran.

 Online videos and local media reported gunshots, as nationwide protests entered a fifth week.

-At least eight people have been injured in the fire, reports the Islamic Republic News Agency (IRNA), but no fatalities have been recorded.
+At least eight people have been injured in the fire, according to the Islamic Republic News Agency (IRNA), which said no fatalities have been recorded.

-It is unclear what prompted the blaze and the events unfolding within the prison's walls on Saturday, based on the footage circulating online and reported by Iranian media.
+It is unclear what caused the blaze and the events unfolding within the prison's walls on Saturday.

-Shots continued to ring out as plumes of smoke engulfed the sky in Tehran amid the sound of an alarm, videos show.
+Shots continued to ring out as plumes of smoke engulfed the sky in Tehran and alarms sounded.

-An “armed conflict” broke out within the prison walls, the US-based Centre for Human Rights in Iran.
-It said shots were first heard in Ward 7 of the jail.
-This information cannot be independently verified.
+However, the US-based Centre for Human Rights in Iran said an “armed conflict” broke out within the prison walls.
+It added shots were first heard in ward seven of the jail.
+The information has not been independently verified.

-The unrest at Evin prison come as anti-government protests continued to flare up across the country along main streets and at universities in some cities across Iran on Saturday – a movement sparked by the death of 22-year-old Mahsa Amini in September.
+The unrest at Evin prison come as anti-government protests continued across Iran in a movement sparked by the death last month of Mahsa Amini, a 22-year-old who had been arrested by Iran’s morality police for not wearing a hijab.

-Protestors reportedly chanted “down with the dictator” on the streets of Ardabil in the northwest of Iran.

-State media quoted a security official blaming “criminal elements” for the unrest, which broke out after nearly a month of protests across Iran.
+Protesters reportedly chanted “down with the dictator” on the streets of Ardabil in the northwest of the country.
+State media quoted a security official blaming “criminal elements” for Saturday’s unrest.

 The official said calm had returned, but one witness said gunfire could still be heard.

-“Roads leading to Evin prison have been closed to traffic. there are lots of ambulances here,” said a witness contacted by Reuters.
+“Roads leading to Evin prison have been closed to traffic.
+There are lots of ambulances here,” a witness told Reuters news agency.
 “Still we can hear gunshots.”

 Another witness said families of prisoners had gathered in front of the main prison entrance.
 “I can see fire and smoke.
 Lots of special forces.
 Ambulances are here too,” they said.